Blacklite District: Career

-Formation & This is Where it Ends (2002-2013)
+Formation and This is Where it Ends (2003–2013)

-Kyle Pfeiffer formed a "band" with childhood friends as a pre-teen in 2002, and met Roman James in 5th grade, who soon joined the group as well.
+Kyle Pfeiffer formed a "band" with childhood friends as a pre-teen in 2003, and met Roman James in 5th grade, who soon joined the group as well.
 The two would often switch out members and change the parts they played until settling on James singing and Pfeiffer playing guitar and vocals.
 In 2011 Blacklite District met with producer Stephen Short, who produced the "This Is Where It Ends" demo EP at the Sonic Ranch in 2011.

-Worldwide Controversy (2012-2014)
+Worldwide Controversy (2012–2014)

-In 2012, they were discovered by Creed_(band) manager Jeff_Hanson_(music_executive) who signed them with Silent Majority Group.
+In 2012, they were discovered by Creed manager Jeff Hanson who signed them with Silent Majority Group.
 Hanson referred the band to former Creed bassist Brett Hestla, who produced their debut album.
 They released the Single "Take Me To The Grave" in 2012, followed by With Me Now on July 10, 2013.
 They released the EP "With Me Now" on October 13, 2013, which featured the first five songs from their debut album.
 They went on tour with the bands Saving Abel and Art of Dying.
 They released their debut album "Worldwide Controversy" the following year.
 Their first charting single, "With Me Now", peaked at #34 on the Billboard Mainstream Rock Airplay chart in 2013.
 Pfeiffer considers the release of "With Me Now" and “Take Me to the Grave” a "turning point" for the band.

-To Whom It May Concern (2015-2016)
+To Whom It May Concern (2015–2016)

-The band got into some legal trouble with the band causing them to cancel their tour and Pfeiffer to start the side project "Paradise Over" They released their second album "To Whom It May Concern" on October 7, 2016.
+The band got into some legal trouble with the band causing them to cancel their tour and Pfeiffer to start the side project "Paradise Over".
+They released their second album, To Whom It May Concern, on October 7, 2016.
 Pfeiffer shifted to vocals and James switched to guitar and bass.
 The album leaned more towards hip hop and pop.
 Both "The Struggle" and "Broken Souls" received significant radio play across America.

 On October 10, 2016, Rock Rage Radio interviewed Pfeiffer.
 In the interview, Pfeiffer discussed the band's newly released album 'To Whom it May Concern' and the song 'The Struggle', saying that the meaning of it is about him losing his mother to a drug overdose when he was a little kid.
 He also discussed Nightcore versions of the band's songs, crediting them as significantly boosting the band's visibility.
 He emphasizes the band's commitment to authenticity and their global reach.

 Instant Gratification (2017)

-In 2017, Blacklite District released their third album, titled "Instant Gratification".
+In 2017, Blacklite District released their third album, titled Instant Gratification.
 Their single "Cold as Ice" reached #35 on Billboard Mainstream Rock Airplay in January 2018.
 The band collaborated with Minecraft animator Rainimator to produce animated music videos for their songs.
 The music video for Cold as Ice has over 80 million views on YouTube.
+They also had a single called “Living in a Nightmare”.